 Make batch requests with the REST APIs

-This article describes how you can batch queries and operations against the REST/OData API of Microsoft SharePoint Online (and on-premise SharePoint 2016 and later) and the Files and folders subset of the Office 365 REST APIs.
-With this technique you can improve the performance of your add-in by combining many operations into a single request to the server and a single response back.
+This article describes how you can batch queries and operations against the REST/OData API of Microsoft SharePoint Online (and on-premises SharePoint 2016 and later) and the Files and folders subset of the Office 365 REST APIs.
+With this technique, you can improve the performance of your add-in by combining many operations into a single request to the server and a single response back.

 Executive summary of the $batch option

-SharePoint Online (and on-premise SharePoint 2016 and later) and the Office 365 APIs implement the OData
+SharePoint Online (and on-premises SharePoint 2016 and later) and the Office 365 APIs implement the OData

-Important At this time, SharePoint and Office 365 APIs do not support "all or nothing" functionality for ChangeSets that have more than one operation within them.
-If any of the child operations fails, the others still complete and are not rolled back.
+SharePoint and Office 365 APIs aren't transactional and don't support "all or nothing" functionality for ChangeSets that have more than one operation within them.
+If any of the child operations fails, the others still complete and aren't rolled back.

 Samples of code that uses the